CAST-Extend/com.castsoftware.uc.arg/README.md

 aip is the only required in this section.
 If Highlight or title are empty or left out the aip value will be used.

 ####REST Configuration
 The REST configuration is divided into two parts, AIP and Highlight.
-Both of these configurations contain
+Both configurations contain
 * Active - toggle to turn REST service on/off
 * URL - the service base URL
 * user - login user id
 * password - login password (non-encrypted)

-The Highlight configuaration contains an additional field, instance, which refers to the login instance id.
+The Highlight configuration contains an additional field, instance, which refers to the login instance id.

 ####Sample configuration